China readies stimulus measures as local virus cases dwindle

 George Gao, the director-general of the Chinese Center for Disease Control and Prevention, urged people to wear masks to control the virus’s spread overseas.

-Gao told the journal Science in an interview published late on Friday that the “big mistake in the United States and Europe has been the failure to wear masks, which “can prevent droplets that carry the virus from escaping and infecting others.”
+Gao told the journal Science in an interview published on Friday that the “big mistake in the United States and Europe has been the failure to wear masks, which “can prevent droplets that carry the virus from escaping and infecting others”.

-Reporting by Andrew Galbraith and Luoyan Liu; Editing by Sandra Maler and William Mallard
+Reporting by Andrew Galbraith, Luoyan Liu and Samuel Shen; Editing by Sandra Maler, William Mallard and Giles Elgood